Shayne Ward: 2009–2015: Closer and other projects

-2015–present: Coronation Street and new music
+2015–2023: Coronation Street and new music

 On 12 May 2015, ITV announced they had signed Ward to a one-year contract deal to appear on Coronation Street as Aidan Connor, a "distant cousin of Michelle who grew up on the same estate as her and knicker boss Carla Connor".
 He made his on-screen debut in August 2015.
 For his performance, he received 2016 National Television Award and 2016 Inside Soap Award, both for the Best Newcomer.
 His contract was renewed the following year due to the character's popularity and he continued in the role for another two years.

 In early 2018, Ward announced that he was leaving the role.
 He made his last appearance as Aidan Connor on 7 May 2018, in a storyline highlighting male suicide.
 The storyline gained much attention from the press.
 Ward has also spoken of his significant weight gain during his time on the show.
 He revealed that he gained three stone (42 lbs) and said that the tempting canteen food at Granada studios was partly to blame, although he was largely unconcerned by negative comments he received regarding this.
 He subsequently slimmed-down towards the end of his time on the show.

 After leaving the show, he was cast as a lead in the film, Stairs, a psychological drama.
 Upon release, however, the film was titled The Ascent, with its US title being Black Ops.

-In November 2022, it was announced that Ward would be releasing a compilation retrospective of his musical career to date, titled Anthology, which is due for release 9 December 2022.
+In November 2022, it was announced that Ward would be releasing a compilation retrospective of his musical career to date, titled Anthology, which was released 9 December 2022.
 In an interview with Retro Pop Magazine, Ward shared that he had begun work on his next studio album, which was following a more country pop approach.

+In 2023, he began appearing in The Good Ship Murder.

+2024-present: Strictly Come Dancing

+From 14 September 2024, Ward starred in series 22 of Strictly Come Dancing, partnering with Nancy Xu.
+On 10 November 2024, Ward was voted off by the show's judges to become the seventh celebrity to be eliminated from the competition.

 Personal life

+From 2012 to 2014, Ward was engaged to actress Faye McKeever.

-On 2 August 2016, Ward announced he and his partner were expecting their first child.
-On 3 December 2016, the pair welcomed their first child, a daughter named Willow May.
+On 2 August 2016, Ward announced he and his partner, former Hollyoaks actress Sophie Austin were expecting their first child.
+On 3 December 2016 their first child, a daughter, was born.
 In December 2017, Ward announced his engagement to Austin.
-On 3 January 2022, the couple announced they are expecting their second child.
-On 11 June 2022, the pair welcomed their second child, a boy.

-In September 2017, Ward spoke out about his noticeable weight gain since becoming a father and through TV's Loose Women appeared in a photo shoot, promoting body confidence for men, along with several other celebrities.

-Ward is a supporter of Manchester United.
+On 11 June 2022, their second child, a boy, was born.
+Ward and Austin had previously been told they were expecting a baby girl, leaving Ward to remark that their son's birth had left the couple "overjoyed and blessed".